vk0908/Vj/README.md

-# 🎬 Coolie Movie Bot — PrimeUploadz Edition
+# 🎬 Coolie Movie Bot — Tamil movie Time Edition

 🔥 A stylish **Telegram Movie Bot** built with **Pyrogram**.
 When a user sends `/start`, the bot greets them with a cinematic poster, Tamil-style intro lines,